 Once a development plan is in place, Kāinga Ora will enjoy significant powers including:

-The power to undertake works within an existing designation without obtaining the consent of the requiring authority, and
+- The power to undertake works within an existing designation without obtaining the consent of the requiring authority

 These wide-ranging powers seek to claim back much of the control from local government and place this firmly with a government agency.
 While we expect there to be benefits in these functions being undertaken within one organisation, the Select Committee will need to carefully consider whether these powers adequately consider other competing interests and constraints, including those of other infrastructure providers.